Ukrainian War of Independence: Resumed hostilities (1919)

 A new, swift Bolshevik offensive overran most of Eastern and central Ukraine in early 1919.
 Kyiv—under the control of Symon Petliura's Directorate—fell to the Red Army again on 5 February, and the exiled Soviet Ukrainian government was re-instated as the Ukrainian Soviet Socialist Republic.
-The Ukrainian People's Republic (UNR) was forced to retreat into Eastern Galicia along the Polish border, from Vinnytsia to Kamianets-Podilskyi, and finally to Rivne.
+The Ukrainian People's Republic (UPR) was forced to retreat into Eastern Galicia along the Polish border, from Vinnytsia to Kamianets-Podilskyi, and finally to Rivne.
 According to Chamberlin, April was the greatest Soviet military success in Ukraine, "The Soviet regime was now at least nominally installed all over Ukraina, with the exception of the portion of the Donetz Basin which was held by Denikin."
 Yet in May, the Soviets had to deal with the mutiny of Otaman Nykyfor Hryhoriv and the advance of Denikin's forces.

 On 25 June 1919, Denikin's Armed Forces of South Russia captured Kharkov, followed by Ekaterinoslav on 30 June.
-According to Peter Kenez, "Denikin's advance in the Ukraine was most spectatular.
+According to Peter Kenez, "Denikin's advance in the Ukraine was most spectacular.
 He took Poltava on July 31, Odesa on August 23, and Kyiv on August 31."

-Yet by winter the tide of war reversed decisively, and by 1920 all of Eastern and central Ukraine except Crimea was again in Bolshevik hands.
-The Bolsheviks also betrayed and defeated Nestor Makhno, their former ally against Denikin.
+By winter, the tide of war reversed decisively, and by 1920 all of Eastern and central Ukraine except Crimea was again in Bolshevik hands.
+The Bolsheviks also defeated Nestor Makhno.

-Polish involvement, 1920
+Polish involvement (1920)

-Again facing imminent defeat, the UNR turned to its former adversary, Poland; and in April 1920, Józef Piłsudski and Symon Petliura signed a military agreement in Warsaw to fight the Bolsheviks.
+Again facing imminent defeat, the UPR turned to its former adversary, Poland; and in April 1920, Józef Piłsudski and Symon Petliura signed a military agreement in Warsaw to fight the Red Army together.
 Just like the former alliance with Germany, this move partially sacrificed Ukrainian sovereignty: Petliura recognised the Polish annexation of Galicia and agreed to Ukraine's role in Piłsudski's dream of a Polish-led federation in Central and Eastern Europe.

-Immediately after the alliance was signed, Polish forces joined the Ukrainian army in the Kyiv Offensive to capture central and southern Ukraine from Bolshevik control.
+Immediately after the alliance was signed, Polish forces joined the Ukrainian army in the Kyiv offensive to capture central and southern Ukraine from Bolshevik control.
 Initially successful, the offensive reached Kyiv on 7 May 1920.
-However, the Polish-Ukrainian campaign was a pyrrhic victory: in late May, the Red Army led by Mikhail Tukhachevsky staged a large counter-offensive south of Zhytomyr which pushed the Polish army almost completely out of Ukraine, except for Lviv in Galicia.
+However, the Polish-Ukrainian campaign ended in total failure: in late May, the Red Army led by Mikhail Tukhachevsky staged a large counter-offensive south of Zhytomyr which pushed the Polish army almost completely out of Ukraine, except for Lviv in Galicia.
 In yet another reversal, in August 1920 the Red Army was defeated near Warsaw and forced to retreat.
 The White forces, now under General Wrangel, took advantage of the situation and started a new offensive in southern Ukraine.
 Under the combined circumstances of their military defeat in Poland, the renewed White offensive, and disastrous economic conditions throughout the Russian SFSR—these together forced the Bolsheviks to seek a truce with Poland.